arikansm/cti-for-css/README.md

 ```

 ## Notes
 - In our study(s), 'OneDNN' was used as an abbreviation for 'One-Dimensional CNN'.
-Please note that this usage is specific to our study and should not be confused with other meanings of 'OneDNN', such as the Open Neural Network Deep Learning Library.
+Please note that this usage is specific to our study and should not be confused with other meanings of 'OneDNN'.
 - For detailed information or any question, please feel free to contact me: arikan.sm@gmail.com